 Usually held once a year, the Diocese of South Dakota offers discernment retreats to expand on and enrich the discernment that has begun in a local congregation.
 These retreats will often focus on those who have received some sense that they may be called to ordained ministry or to some form of specialized lay ministry, and they are required before anyone can formally enter the ordination process in the Diocese of South Dakota (although attendance does not guarantee entrance into this process).
 This focus does not mean that those who attend must already have a clear and distinct sense of call into these specialized ministries.
 Some people may have a strong internal sense that God is calling them into such a ministry while others may attend because the local community has perceived that there may be this kind of call.

 These retreats do emphasize discerning whether or not a person is called to enter the formal ordination process, but they are by no means limited to these people.
 Anyone interested in learning more about discernment is welcome to attend and those who serve on local discernment committees or want to otherwise help members of their congregation listen for God's call will benefit immensely from attending these events.
 Please fill out the form below to register for the next discernment retreat (please look at the Diocesan calendar to find the date of the next retreat) or contact the Missioner for Transition and Leadership for more information.

 More information on DISCERNMENT

-Here you can download the first section of the Ministry Handbook of the Diocese of South Dakota, a document that contains much greater detail about our understanding of discernment.
-Furthermore, this document includes details on the formal ordination process in the Diocese of South Dakota, guidance for people serving on discernment committees in local congregations, and resources to help anyone in their own personal or communal process of discernment.
+Here you can download the first section of the Ministry Handbook of the Diocese of South Dakota, a document that contains greater detail about discernment.
+It also includes details on the formal ordination process in the Diocese of South Dakota, guidance for people serving on discernment committees in local congregations, and resources to help anyone in their own personal or communal process of discernment.